 In order to prove the crime of Disorderly Intoxication, the prosecutor with the State Attorney’s Office must prove the following two elements beyond a reasonable doubt:

-- Defendant was intoxicated; and
+- The defendant was intoxicated; and

 Alternatively, the prosecutor can provide that:

-- Defendant caused a public disturbance.
+- The defendant caused a public disturbance.

 Definitions in Florida’s Disorderly Intoxication Statute